 Old heritage glass panes can be reused as they are unique and were made by craftsmen hundreds of years ago.
 Window restoration companies can reuse old glass when replacing cracked glass panes during restoration.
 We always have some old glass panes in our storage as the best glass replacement is the one that will match the original glass that is being replaced.

-Bullseye windows pane
+Bullseye windows pane or crown glass

 Vintage stained glass window panel

 Victorian stained glass

 Old Edwardian 6 pannel wooden sash

 You can put glass in your general waste bin at home, but this is a waste of good quality material that can be used for thousands of things.
 More than 28 billion pieces of glass end up in landfills annually in the UK.
 Don’t let your window panes end up there as well!

 The best thing to do with your old glass panes is taken them to your nearest recycling centre.
 Most recycling centres have a space for glass window panes; if they don’t, they will have a mixed glass skip that can go in.
 If you aren’t sure where your glass window panes can go when you get to the recycling centre, just ask a member of staff who can point you in the correct direction.

 While you are there, you can also take the old wooden window frames with you and recycle those.
 Older windows are made from fantastic quality wood, and as long as the wood isn’t too rotted, it can be used to create loads of different things.
 If you have uPVC or aluminium windows that you are removing, you may still be able to recycle these too.
 Just check with your local recycling centre or local council.

 This glass is 100% recycled, which means it can be reused at some point.
 Vacuum-sealed double glazing is also more environmentally friendly as it does not have any gasses than regular double glazing units.